 Christmas Eve, 2015.
 Had letters (both the same) from Eversheds arrive on Christmas Eve, re the court date for the possession order.
 Par for the course.
 Actually thought even they wouldn't pester me over Christmas, but then I'm human.
 The harassment I've had from Eversheds and Aviva UK has bordered on psychological abuse in my opinion.

 August 27th, 2015.
 My lovely old cat Sparkle dies and I stop eating.
 Police and paramedics come round on August 30th after I tearfully told a neighbour: "Don't be surprised if I'm found dead here."
 I go 8 days without food, and find I can hardly walk up to my parents grave, and there's sad anniversaries to remember around this time.
 I'm overwhelmed by the love from friends, so all three things get me eating again.
 Shortly afterwards I get a self assessment form re my depression, but I'm too depressed to fill it in for weeks.

 July, 2015.
 Still struggling to find the money for probate.
-My thoughts on this below in the right column.
+My thoughts on this above in the right column.
 Seriously depressed.

 January 18th, 2015 was the third anniversary of my Mum's funeral.
 It was a day I wanted to remember her, but then came a bombshell from Aviva UK a day before.
-More on that in the coming weeks and months, and my dealings with Aviva's Lee Brett and Sharon Rodwell.
 Suffice to say, I'd advise anyone to think very carefully about taking out equity release via that company or any other.